FoteinosMerg/deliverable/diplomata.md

 As usually, an append-only public ledger (say, blockchain) is available, where all actions of network entities are recorded in the form of serial number.
-Serial numbers can be randomly selected but unique for each action; they are accompanied by a label, indicating the kind of action to record in the ledger.
-Only a set of predefined labels is acceptable;
+Serial numbers can be randomly selected but unique for each action; they are accompanied by a tag, indicating the kind of action to record in the ledger.
+Only a set of predefined tags is acceptable;
-furthermore, special rules might determine which labels are allowed to be used by the various network entities.
-For example, only issuers are allowed to append serial numbers with the label corresponding to title issuance.
+furthermore, special rules might determine which tags are allowed to be used by the various network entities.
+For example, only issuers are allowed to append serial numbers with the tag corresponding to title issuance.

 ### Preliminary discussion